 - Identifies Key Performance Indicators including market share, customer satisfaction and Net Promotor Score, by delivery carrier within each domestic market researched.

 - Opportunity to benchmark performance against other participating countries.

 - An overall report containing graphs and analysis for all questions in the survey, including full details by country for all questions.

 - Country Reports comparing each country’s results to the average along with an analysis at country level and trend results for countries participating in multiple waves of the survey.

-- Major economies of scale through centralised research commissioned, managed, analysed and reported by IPC based on common methodology and questionnaire translated into local language by the participating postal operator.
+- Major economies of scale through centralised research commissioned, managed, analysed and reported by IPC based on a common methodology and questionnaire translated into the local language by the participating postal operator.